Attendance & Absence

-It should be noted at this point as well, that one of the reasons the one-to-one laptop program was implemented at the College was to take advantage of the massive benefit to learning available through the use of technology.
+The one-to-one laptop program was implemented at the College to take advantage of the massive benefit to learning available through the use of technology.
 Additionally, in nearly all subjects textbooks are no longer required; therefore the cost of laptops are largely offset by the fact that there are a limited number of text books to be purchased each year.

-A computer levy paid by parents/caregivers at the start of the year allows student access to an extensive range of software programs, including the Microsoft Office suite, learning activities in each subject area, and ICT infrastructure including technical support.
+A computer levy (included in the Essential Student Learning Fees) allows student access to an extensive range of software programs, including the Microsoft Office suite, learning activities in each subject area, and ICT infrastructure including technical support.